top of page

 Rise and Fall of the Three Kingdoms

-In the late Han Dynasty, there were many powerful warlords.
-One controlled Emperor Liu Xie and then forced him to abdicate the throne.
+One of them controlled Emperor Liu Xie and then forced him to abdicate the throne.

-After this abdication, the Han Dynasty officially ended.
 The lord who got the throne named his kingdom Wei, while there were two other big kingdoms named Shu and Wu.

 This was the Three Kingdoms era when they kept fighting against each other and trying to unify the nation.